-While it is standard on tour to get clean shirts by swapping merch with other bands (No, you can not dig into your own merch bin for a clean T.), women in music tend to be expected to be dressed in fresh, clean, and sexy clothes, even when on the road; have good hair; celebrity quality make-up.
+While it is standard on tour to get clean shirts by swapping merch with other bands (No, you can not dig into your own merch bin for a clean T.), women in music tend to be expected to be dressed in fresh, clean, and sexy clothes like silver prom dresses, even when on the road; have good hair; celebrity quality make-up.

 I talked to the women of indie bands Andale! and Goodbye Gadget; metal band Oblivious Signal; and rock bands Hydrovibe and Ten Year Vamp about life as rocker chics.
 These 5 bands each have various experiences and musical styles, but they share one quality: dynamic female ‘frontmen’.

 Cristina T. Feliciano~ Oblivious Signal

 Memorie Morrison and Natasha Sebring~ Andale!